11+ Best AI Tools to Increase Website Conversion Rate in 2026

 Intercom Fin is an AI support agent designed to deliver accurate, knowledge-grounded answers across chat and messaging channels.
 While originally positioned for customer support automation, it is increasingly used in revenue contexts to respond to inbound website questions and assist early qualification.

 Fin prioritizes answer accuracy and workflow automation.
 It retrieves information from structured knowledge sources and can route conversations or trigger tasks when human involvement is required.
 Its strength lies in resolving common questions quickly rather than driving extended sales discovery.
+Its core problem space is improving responsiveness and reducing manual workload when inbound traffic includes repetitive or documentation-based queries.

 Key Capabilities